Skip to main content

 Director, Environmental Compliance and Senior Associate Counsel, 319-335-6190

-To the extent that hazardous materials or chemicals are involved, the Department of Public Safety shall notify Environmental Health and Safety.
+To the extent that hazardous materials or chemicals are involved, Campus Safety shall notify Environmental Health and Safety.
 All emergency clean-up and recovery activities shall be subject to instructions of Environmental Health and Safety in accordance with the requirements of public authorities.
-(See also the Hazardous Materials Incident section in the Department of Public Safety's Emergency Procedures Guide.)
+(See also the Hazardous Materials Incident section in Campus Safety's Emergency Response Guide.)

 - Departmental responsibilities.
 To the extent that damage is minimal and relocation of activities is not required, Facilities Management shall be responsible for all site clean-up, debris removal, and emergency or minor repairs.
 In the event that major remodeling or rebuilding is necessary, Facilities Management shall be responsible for preparation of plans, specifications, or cost estimates for building remodeling, and equipment repair/replacement.

 - Property loss reporting requirements.
 Preliminary reports regarding the cause of the loss, the extent of damage, and the plans for recovery and relocation shall be provided to the University Business Manager by the Chief Risk Officer within 24 hours, in accordance with V-15 Risk Management, Insurance, and Loss Prevention.